Find out how to beat the cyber criminals – watch now!

 But what if you’re a smaller organisation and you don’t have the option of hiring ethical hackers?
 There are other options which are suitable for companies of all sizes, which will help you see if your data has been hacked.

-Admist all this it would be great to know if you’ve ever suffered a security breach without knowing it.
+Amidst all this, it would be great to know if you’ve ever suffered a security breach without knowing it.
 There are services available which can show you if your private data has been compromised.

 Personal data, harvested by criminals, often finds its way to the seedier side of the internet, known as the Dark Web.
 Most internet users never venture here.
 And are wise not to.
 Amongst other criminal activity, cyber criminals sell sensitive data such as email passwords to the highest bidder.
 Information is a hot commodity these days.